upstash/search-arena/README.md

 ### Adding Search Providers

 1. Click "Add Database" to configure a new search provider
-2. Select your provider (Upstash, Algolia, etc.)
+2. Select your provider, currently only Upstash and Algolia are supported
 3. Enter credentials in the .env format:

 **For Upstash:**